-For this week's opinion piece, Senik tells The Local why France's own culture and education system are partly to blame for the French being less cheery than their worse-off European neighbours, and how speaking better English would help them get back their joie de vivre.
+Here Senik tells The Local why France's own culture and education system are partly to blame for the French being less cheery than their worse-off European neighbours, and how speaking better English would help them get back their joie de vivre.

 School is to blame

 Professor Claudia Senik: “I think the role of the primary school system in France is partly to blame.
 If unhappiness is partly due to someone's mentality, then people are forming that negative mentality at an early age in primary schools.

 "One theory is that the grading system in French schools is responsible.
 In France, students are generally graded on a scale of 0 to 10 or 0 to 20 and it's very difficult to get high grades.
 This means the majority of pupils are used to getting bad grades.
 When they think about their self-worth or their value, they think about these grades, which are usually low or intermediate.

 "This view becomes ingrained since childhood, so they become dissatisfied with themselves.

 “It is well documented that, in the United States for instance, children have a much more positive view of themselves, where school is more geared towards building self-confidence.
 This is not the case in France.
 In Nordic countries, too, pupils are not graded as much and the grades are much easier to achieve.